Free Online Tools Logo

 Gaming and probability tips

-If the game uses advantage or disadvantage, roll twice and take the higher or lower result accordingly.
+To simulate advantage or disadvantage, roll twice and take the higher or lower result accordingly.
 This tool can simulate those mechanics quickly.

 Remember that each roll is independent.
 A streak of high or low rolls is normal, so avoid assuming patterns in random outcomes.